StrangeJay/AWS_CICD/journal.md

 ![](img/ebean14.png)

-- Scroll down to Instances types and change it to **t2.micro**④ to remain within the free tier limits.
+- Scroll down to Instance types and change it to **t2.micro**④ to remain within the free tier limits.

 ![](img/ebean15.png)